Spankyty/web.vixenlights.com/content/en/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/edit-functions.md

 ### What is a Tag?

-The Vixen Intelligent Fixture support was designed to allow users to input their fixture channel map information in verbatim.
+The Vixen Intelligent Fixture support was designed to allow users to input their fixture channel map information verbatim.
-There are areas of the Vixen Intelligent Fixture support where Vixen needs to know what certain fixture function do.
+There are areas of the Vixen Intelligent Fixture support where Vixen needs to know what certain fixture functions do.
-These areas include the Preview, Effects and automating the handling of certain functions like shutter.
+These areas include the Preview, Effects, and automating the handling of certain functions like shutter.
 The Fixture Profile uses a tag to give the software the necessary knowledge about the functions.
 There is tagging at the function level but there is also tagging for index values.
-Many of the built in functions are already assigned a tag.
+Many of the built-in functions are already assigned a tag.

 ---